josmar-crwdstffng/angular/aio/content/guide/component/component-example.md

 <div class="alert is-helpful">

-To explore the sample inputs and outputs application used in the [Use an Angular component][AioGuideComponentUsage] topic, see <live-example name="inputs-outputs" title="live example"></live-example>.
+To explore the sample inputs and outputs application used in the [Use an Angular component][AioGuideComponentUse] topic, see <live-example name="inputs-outputs" title="live example"></live-example>.

 </div>